ildar-icoosoft/chess-backend/README.md

 #### POST
 ##### Summary

-Create or accept draw offer
+Create or accept a draw offer

 ##### Parameters